Sauda: Coat of arms

 The coat of arms was granted on 14 May 1976.
-The arms show three, vertical, jagged, silver/white lines on a blue background.
-The jagged lines symbolically represent a river as a means for hydroelectricity.
+The official blazon is "Azure, three pallets dancetty argent" (I blått en vertical sølv trillingstreng med bredtannet snitt).
+This means the arms have a blue field (background) and the charge is a set of three, vertical, jagged lines.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The jagged lines symbolically represent a river as a means for hydroelectricity (they can also be seen as "electrical sparks").
 Historically, power was generated by watermills, providing a possibility for the development of an industry in the village.
 Presently, the power is used for melting metal ore in smelters in the municipality.
+The arms were designed by Johan Matland.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Sauda.
 It is part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.